Best Hikes in Los Angeles

 Los Angeles is blessed with something like 300 sunny days a year and an equally impressive number of worthwhile hiking trails.
 Combine nice weather and a nice trail and you’ll get a pretty nice day.

 Hikespeak.com offers trail reports for over 150 hikes in Los Angeles.
 With so many trails to choose from, the question you may be asking is:

 What are the best hikes in Los Angeles?

 The answer may depend on what your interests are and what time of year you are hiking.
 For example, waterfall hikes are great in the early months of the year by dry out by late summer and fall.

-Below is a list of a ten great hikes in Los Angeles that should please the most scrutinizing outdoor enthusiasts.
+Browse a list of twelve great hikes in Los Angeles that should please the most scrutinizing outdoor enthusiasts.
 These hikes are listed in alphabetical order with brief descriptions and links to full write-ups.

 The list includes the average rating for each hike as decided by the visitors of hikespeak.com.
 After exploring one of these highly touted hikes, you are encouraged to come back and provide a star rating of your own.
 If you have a favorite hike that you do not see on this list, please share it as a comment below.

 As a bonus, you’ll find some deserving honorable mentions at the bottom of this page.
 For more best-of recommendations, you can check out the top trails in a number of categories on Los-Angeles-Trails.com (a microsite of hikespeak.com).